-In this case claimant had an intention to quit and carried out that intention by failing to come to work for any further scheduled shifts.
+In this case, claimant had never returned to work after March 13, 2017 for any further shifts.
+Claimant was never told that he was discharged from employment.
 As such, claimant voluntarily quit.

 Claimant has the burden of proving that the voluntary leaving was for good cause attributable to the employer.
 Iowa Code § 96.6(2).
 "Good cause" for leaving employment must be that which is reasonable to the average person, not the overly sensitive individual or the claimant in particular.
 Uniweld Products v.
 Indus.
 Relations Comm'n, 277 So.2d 827 (Fla.
 Dist.
 Ct.
 App.
 1973).